cosminadrianpopescu/azul/README.md

 `azul` api [here](./api.md).

-You have examples of configuration for each workflow inside the `examples/` folder (for examples, `examples/azul.lua`).
+You have examples of configuration for each workflow inside the `examples/` folder (for example, `examples/azul.lua`).
 You can get any of the example files, corresponding to each of the possible workflows, rename it to `init.lua` and copy it to `~/.config/azul` folder.